Migraine headaches can occur in pregnancy and might be harmless, very annoying or a sign of complications in the pregnancy.

 It can be tricky to know whether or not the migraine headaches are normal, so have a chat with your healthcare providers about your headaches during pregnancy.
 They can assess the headache to see whether it needs immediate medical attention.

-Please read on for more information about your migraines in pregnancy, and when you need to worry about them.
+Please read on for more information about your migraines during pregnancy, and when you need to worry about them.

 Migraines during pregnancy